brandonscript/mui-flexy/README.md

 npm install mui-flexy
 ```

+Note: This lib was designed for TypeScript, so please file a bug or PR if you find any issues using it with untyped JS.

-Make sure you've got `@mui/material` and its dependencies installed.
-And React, don't forget React.
+Make sure you've got `@mui/material` and its dependencies installed, as well as React, then add to your project:

-If you're not using TypesScript, expect for now that everything will be angry and you will be mad at me.
-File an issue or submit a PR if you want to live in Wild West.js land.

-Then add to your project:

 ```jsx
 import { Typography } from "@mui/material"; // or use a <p> if you don't like fun typography